ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.txt

 prompt has kicked things off.

 When crafting a prompt, you must always keep in mind its natural impermanence.
-A good prompt provides you (and any other player) with the information they need to create a solid and detailed series of resulting actions that guide the story in an interesting and coherent direction after the prompt itself disappears from the AI's memory.
+A good prompt provides you (and any other user) with the information they need to create a solid and detailed series of resulting actions that guide the story in an interesting and coherent direction after the prompt itself disappears from the AI's memory.